 Is data replicated?

 Yes, all data that is stored on the Azure cloud is made redundant.
-The data that you upload to your FotoWare SaaS site is thus replicated in multiple copies to prevent data loss in the event of hardware failure.
+The data you upload to your Fotoware SaaS site is thus replicated in multiple copies to prevent data loss in the event of hardware failure.

-FotoWare support personnel has access to the server infrastructure, and as such can access your data from a technical standpoint.
-However, FotoWare has strict routines and enforces auditing and logging of access to prevent unauthorized access.
-In cases where the customer has approved such access, for example in connection with a troubleshooting scenario, explicit consent will be obtained.
-FotoWare enforces strict access control to both its internal systems and its customers' cloud tenants.
-We maintain administrative, physical, and technical safeguards to protect the security, confidentiality, and integrity of our customers' data.
-These include, but are not limited to, measures for preventing access, use, modification, or disclosure of customer data except for the purpose of providing FotoWare's services and preventing or address technical problems.
+Fotoware support personnel have access to the server infrastructure and, as such, can access your data from a technical standpoint.
+However, Fotoware has strict routines and enforces auditing and logging of access to prevent unauthorized access.
+In cases where the customer has approved such access, for example, in a troubleshooting scenario, explicit consent will be obtained.
+Fotoware enforces strict access control to both its internal systems and its customers' cloud tenants.
+We maintain administrative, physical, and technical safeguards to protect our customers' data's security, confidentiality, and integrity.
+These include but are not limited to, measures for preventing access, use, modification, or disclosure of customer data except for the purpose of providing Fotoware's services and preventing or addressing technical problems.

-The Data Discipline Declaration signed by all employees states that data must only be used for the purpose for which they were collected, and only for purposes and by users to which the customer/partner has given consent.
-FotoWare will ensure that access to systems that expose customer data is limited, logged, and audited so we can tell who accessed the server, at what time, and for what purpose.
-In the event of infrastructure maintenance, FotoWare will advance inform all affected Customers about the allotted service window by email.
+The Data Discipline Declaration signed by all employees states that data must only be used for the purpose for which they were collected and only for purposes by users to which the customer/partner has given consent.
+Fotoware will ensure that access to systems that expose customer data is limited, logged, and audited so we can tell who accessed the server, at what time, and for what purpose.
+In the event of infrastructure maintenance, Fotoware will inform all affected Customers in advance about the allotted service window by email.

-The main takeaway is that we will always ask for consent before accessing your personal data.
+The main takeaway is that we always ask for consent before accessing your personal data.

 We would be sorry to see you go, naturally.
 But we'll do our best to make your data migration as smooth as possible.
 We will help you move your data to a server of choice.
 Typically, this involves setting up an FTP connection or other means of transfer.
 After transferring your data, we will delete the tenant and erase all the data you had on our servers.

 Yes, and we have an obligation to do so under GDPR.
 That said, customers can easily retrieve data in the SaaS tenant themselves by searching for, retrieving, and deleting content.
-Typically, one would make sure data fed into the system has sufficient metadata governance to facilitate easy retrieval of the data.
-This is the very nature of a Digital Asset Management system such as FotoWare.
+Typically, one would ensure data fed into the system has sufficient metadata governance to facilitate easy retrieval.
+This is the nature of a Digital Asset Management system such as Fotoware.
 By default, data can only be deleted by archive managers (members of the FotoWeb DAM Managers group).
-FotoWare can also assist in the retrieval of data by offering guidance on search methods, given that the metadata stored with the assets is sufficient to retrieve them.
-FotoWare support engineers, who will typically be involved in such an undertaking, will not access your data, or modify or delete it without your explicit prior consent.
+Fotoware can also assist in retrieving data by offering guidance on search methods, given that the metadata stored with the assets is sufficient to retrieve them.
+Fotoware support engineers, who will typically be involved in such an undertaking, will not access your data or modify or delete it without your explicit prior consent.

 We are continually working to hone our routines to better cope with the prospect of a data breach.